Glastonbudget: 2015

 In May 2015, Kazabian headlined on Friday night, Totally Tina on Saturday night, and Antarctic Monkeys on Sunday.
 A total of 30 tribute acts and 130 local acts performed.

 2016

 In May 2016, Absolute Bowie headlined on Friday night, Gordon Davis as Elvis on Saturday night, and Mercury on Sunday.

 2017

 Glastonbudget ran from 26 to 28 May 2017.
 Bands included Traps, Whiskey Rebellion, Anoa, Kazabian, Skam, Jimmy Amnesia, the Dedbeats, Strategy, Elysian, Thunder Hammer, the Moderators, Chimp On A Bike, Flip Like Wilson, Damage Protocol, Kynch, and others.
 Traps was awarded Glastonbudget Band of the Year.

 2018

 The festival took place 25–27 May 2018, including a tribute to Dolly Parton and The Cureheads who played through a thunderstorm and whose singer got electrocuted.

 2022

 The 2020 and 2021 festivals were cancelled due to the pandemic, the next festival is planned for 2–4 June 2022, and should feature the Bootleg Beatles and Mercury.

+2023

+The festival returned for a 3 day event spread over 4 stages.

+2024

+The festival opened a day earlier on Thursday and had warm-up events.
+The event still took place over 3 days, but reduced in size it only had 2 stages, the main stage and the big top.

+Flash, a Queen tribute, Absolute Bowie and Young Elton headlined the 3 days.